 What is an FTSU guardian?

-FTSU guardians should be in place across all NHS trusts by 1 October 2016.
-They have a key role in helping to raise the profile of raising concerns in their organisation and providing confidential advice and support to staff in relation to concerns they have about patient safety and/or the way their concern has been handled.
-They don't have a remit to assist staff who are employed outside of their trust.
-Read the document published by the National Guardian's Office, which outlines the purpose and key principles of the role.
+FTSU guardians have a key role in helping to raise the profile of raising concerns in their organisation and provide confidential advice and support to staff in relation to concerns they have about patient safety and/or the way their concern has been handled.

-Our guardian map shows at-a-glance which organisations have a guardian, their contact details and any associated shared learning.
-If your organisation has a guardian and he or she isn't yet on the map, please email firstname.lastname@example.org.
+This guardian map shows at a glance which organisations have a guardian in place, their contact details and any associated shared learning.
+If your organisation has a guardian and he or she isn't on the map, please email firstname.lastname@example.org.

 Please note that individuals with a public interest concern should only approach the guardian appointed within their organisation.

 Firstly, ensure he or she has been in touch with the National Guardian's Office and is booked onto any available training, regional networks or meetings.

 Our checklist for employers to use with their guardians can help them think about their local activity and increase their visibility to staff.
 Download this resource from our case studies and resources section.

 e-Learning for Healthcare has produced two e-learning modules to help equip staff with the necessary knowledge and confidence to raise concerns and for managers to respond to concerns.
 You can download these resources from the e-Learning for Healthcare website.

 You can also signpost guardians to the Health Education England (HEE) raising concerns video resources that helps to raise awareness of raising and responding to concerns along with building confidence among staff to do so.
 These are available from the HEE website.